genzorr/imu-platform/README.md

 # imu-platform
 Device orientation determination project.

 Project is based on STM32F407VET6 controller, which gets data from LSM6DS3 and LS303C ST accelerometer, gyroscope and magnetometer.
 Data is processed with Sebastian Madgwick's [algorithm](http://x-io.co.uk/res/doc/madgwick_internal_report.pdf) and quaternion describing device orientation is produced.
-This quaternion and other data transferred to GCS (ground control system) via USART/nRF24L01.
+This quaternion and other data transferred to GCS (ground control system) via USART or SPI (by nRF24L01).
 GCS plots acceleration, angle velocity, magnetometer data plots and rotates 3D-model similar to orientation of system, so you can see how is your system oriented.

 ## Structure
 1. **board** folder